insected/bobbae_gcp-wiki/TensorFlow.md

 ### TensorFlow Hub

 The TensorFlow Hub lets you search and discover hundreds of trained, ready-to-deploy machine learning models in one place.
+Reuse trained models like BERT and Faster R-CNN with just a few lines of code.

 [https://tfhub.dev/](https://tfhub.dev/)